nzfeng/signed-heat-3d/README.md

 ```
 A Polyscope GUI will open.

+If you do not clone recursively, you may need to initialize/update submodules by running `git submodule update --init` or `git submodule update`.

 # Mesh & point cloud input

 ## File formats
 An input mesh may be an `obj`, `ply`, `off`, or `stl`.
 See [the geometry-central website](https://geometry-central.net/surface/utilities/io/#reading-meshes) for up-to-date information on supported file types.

 An input point cloud should be specified using point positions and normals.
 Some example files, with extension `.pc`, are in the `data` directory.

+The algorithm is robust to self-intersections, holes, and noise in the input geometry, and to a certain amount of inconsistent normal orientations.

 # Usage